Tevfik-365/calculator-technology/README.md

-this is a household electricity calculator (there is also a form).
+This is a household electricity calculator (there is also a form).